Ségou Region

 Ségou Region (Bambara: ߛߋߓߎ ߘߌߣߋߖߊ tr.
-Segu Dineja) is an administrative region in Mali, situated in the centre of the country with an area of 64821 km2, around 5% of Mali.
-The region is bordered by Sikasso Region on the south, Tombouctou and Mopti on the east, Burkina Faso to the southeast and the Koulikoro Region to the west.
-In 2009 it had 2,336,255 inhabitants, making it the second most populous region of Mali.
+Segu Dineja) is an administrative region in Mali, situated in the centre of the country with an area of 52100 km2, around 4% of Mali.
+The region is bordered by Sikasso Region on the south, Tombouctou and Mopti on the east, Burkina Faso to the southeast, the Koulikoro Region to the west, and Mauritania's Hodh Ech Chargui region to the north.
+In 2023 it had 2,421,811 inhabitants, making it the second most populous region of Mali.
 Its administrative capital is the town of Ségou.

 Climate

 The Ségou Region is characterized by a semi-arid climate and irrigated by two important waterways: the Niger and the Bani River, allowing irrigation for agriculture.
 Ségou has two seasons: a rainy season and a dry season.
 The rainy season starts in June and lasts about four months until September.
 On the other hand, the dry season includes a cold period and a period of heat.
 The average yearly rainfall is about 513 mm.
 The harmattan is the dominant wind in the dry season and it blows from north to south.
 The monsoon blowing from south to north-west is more frequent during the rainy season (hivernage).